MouseLightPipeline/pipeline-api/README.md

 Outside of a container the service can be started in a number of ways
 * `start.sh` ensures that all migrations are up to date and launches the node process
 * `bg_start.sh` ensures that all migrations are up to date and uses nohup to facilitate disconnecting from the session
-* `npm run start` or `npm run dev` for production or development mode (node debugger attachment and debug messages)
+* `npm run start` or `npm run dev` for production or development mode (node debugger attachment and debug messages) without migration checks

 #### Container

 As a container the service only requires that Docker be installed.
-The container can be started via docker-compose (see the server-prod repository as an example) or directly from the `docker command`.
+The container can be started via docker-compose (see the server-prod repository as an example) or directly from the `docker` command.

 The container has the same startup options as the standalone via the CMD compose property or command line argument and defaults to `start.sh`.